Dinovernavirus

-Dinovernavirus is a genus of double-stranded RNA viruses in the family Reoviridae and subfamily Spinareovirinae.
+Dinovernavirus is a genus of double-stranded RNA viruses in the order Reovirales and family Spinareoviridae.
 Member viruses replicate in a variety of mosquito cell lines.
 The name is an abbreviation for double-stranded, insect, novem (Latin for nine the number of genome segments), rna virus.
-There is one species in the genus: Aedes pseudoscutellaris reovirus.
+There is one species in the genus: Aedes pseudoscutellaris reovirus (Dinovernavirus aedis).

 Structure

 Viruses in Dinovernavirus are non-enveloped.
 Their capsid is turreted and single shelled with icosahedral geometries and T=2 symmetry.
 The diameter is around 49–50 nm.

 Genome

 Genomes are linear and segmented.
 There are nine segments which code for nine proteins.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment to host receptors, which mediates endocytosis.
 Replication follows the double-stranded RNA virus replication model.
 Double-stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by monopartite non-tubule guided viral movement.
 Mosquito serve as the natural host.